The best for your pet.

 One of the most important things to do before as well as after surgery is to keep your pet calm.
 If your pet experiences separation anxiety or another form of anxiety disorder, your veterinarian is most likely already aware of this and is available to discuss the best way to keep your pet calm before and after a visit to the vet.
-This discussion is critical to allow for you to voice questions and concerns about pet surgery with one of our veterinarians at Bluestar in St. Johns.
+This discussion is critical to allow for you to voice questions and concerns about pet surgery with one of our veterinarians at St. John's AAH.Get in Touch

 Most surgeries for our dogs and cats require full anesthesia to make sure the procedure is performed safely.
 The amount of medications for anesthesia, like all medication administration for pets, are dependent on a few different factors.
 These are your pet’s weight, overall health, and the length/difficulty of the surgery.

 Some animals may experience side effects from anesthesia during and/or after the procedure.
-At Bluestar Pet Hospital, we take all necessary steps to ensure your pet has the least amount of side effects and the least amount of risk!
-We perform pre-anesthetic bloodwork on all anesthetic procedures, continually and closely monitor pets before, during, and after surgical procedures, place an IV catheter for fluid administration, and intubate your pet to control their breathing.
+At St. John's AAH, we take all necessary steps to ensure your pet has the least amount of side effects and the least amount of risk!
+We perform pre-anesthetic blood work on all anesthetic procedures, continually and closely monitor pets before, during, and after surgical procedures, place an IV catheter for fluid administration, and intubate your pet to control their breathing.

 It’s important to talk with your vet about the possible side effects and risks of any surgical procedure before, during, and after surgery.
 Your pet should not be given any food or treats the night prior to the surgery to help decrease the likelihood of asphyxiation following the surgery.
 Unfortunately, some animals may still get gastric reflux while under anesthesia or following anesthesia, but the risk is smaller when their stomach is empty.
 Your pet may be more drowsy than usual and may not want to eat the night of the surgery.
 This is normal.
 Typically, our pets are back to themselves the morning after surgery!